How B2B Companies Build Industry Authority Through Thought Leadership

 Should the content come from the company page or personal accounts?

-Personal accounts consistently outperform company pages on LinkedIn for thought leadership content.
-LinkedIn's own data shows employees' posts receive eight times more engagement than company page posts.
+Personal accounts consistently outperform company pages on LinkedIn for thought leadership content, with employees' posts consistently receiving far more engagement than company page posts.
 Build authority through named individuals first.
 Use the company page to amplify and archive.
+Once that authority exists, well-produced B2B case studies become the proof that converts the attention into pipeline.

 About the Author